itsyashsahu/unsung/README.md

 -- Signup and Login Using Firebase

--- Basic User Interface Using Tailwind;
+-- User Interface Using Tailwind;

 These App is now deployed on Heroku so Go check it out

 Live App Link -->   https://unsung-beats.herokuapp.com/

 Do Not Worry to Make Payments this is just the test Mode

+Some Screen Shots of these App

 Homepage ( Sign Up Page )